 What is the Thyroid?

 Hyperthyroidism and hypothyroidism can be diagnosed by testing the levels of thyroid hormones in your blood.
 Hormones secreted by the thyroid are measured, as well as thyroid-stimulating hormone (TSH), a chemical released by the pituitary gland that triggers hormone production in the thyroid.
 Some milder forms of hypothyroidism can also be detected by a consistently low basal body temperature.
 Also, an experienced Energy Medicine Practitioner can use energy testing to get information about your body’s hormonal imbalances and then using a variety of energy techniques to restore your body to a place of health and wellness.
-Try using this quick tip below to help with balancing your Thyroid.

 You may also want to try Dr. Melanie’s Harmonize the Fire protocol known for it’s effectiveness with calming the nervous system, balancing the thyroid and all hormones.